diragb/yomato-frontend/README.md

 yarn start
 ```

 In order for API calls to work properly, you may clone and run [yomato-backend](https://github.com/diragb/yomato-backend) on the side.
-This would require you to create a `.env` file at the root of this project similar to the `.example.env` file present.
+This would require you to update the `.env` file at the root of this project with contents from the `.example.env` file.

 # License
 MIT